danieltjw/aifutures/README.md

 - less pressure for social conformity for the sake of productivity
     - no one right way of doing things
         - less extreme ideologies
-    - less need to make fun of people who are different
+    - less bullying and harassment of people who are different
         - less need for excessive control over others
+        - make someone appear dangerous, crazy or weird to encourage and justify harassment or fixing
 - more freedom and choices
     - we restrict our freedoms in the name of productivity
         - rigid rules and social caste